NodyHub/bsidesmuc2020/README.md

-# BSides Munich August 2020
+# Pentesting Cloud Sandboxes in the wild
 Created and collected content for BSides Munich August 2020

 ## Abstract